Abdukerim Abbasov: Coalition government

-In 1947, after Zhang Zhizhong left the province, relations between the ETR and Chinese nationalists deteriorated under the chairmanship of Masud Sabri, whom the ETR leaders regarded as anti-Soviet.
+In 1947, after Zhang Zhizhong left the province, relations between the Ili District Council and Chinese nationalists deteriorated under the chairmanship of Masud Sabri, whom the Council leaders regarded as anti-Soviet.
 As full-scale civil war broke out between the Chinese nationalists and Chinese communists in China proper, and the Chinese nationalists persuaded Osman Batur, a Kazakh military leader, to defect from the ETR.
 Thereafter, Abdukerim and Ehmetjan returned to Ghulja from Dihua and openly supported the Chinese communists.
 On 1 August 1947, they founded the Xinjiang League for the Defense of Peace and Democracy, which incorporated the DRP and other leftist groups in Ghulja.
 Ehmetjan was the chair of the group and Abdukerim served as a member of its central committee.
+The coalition government with the Chinese nationalists subsequently broke down, leading to the reformation of the Ili District Council to the Three Districts Economic Commission.

-In February 1948, Abdukerim propagated Mao Zedong's People's Liberation Army Proclamation and Disciplinary Code in Uyghur to the East Turkestan National Army.
-As the Chinese communists turned the tide of the civil war against the Chinese nationalists, Abdukerim moved the ETR government closer to the CCP.
+In February 1948, Abdukerim propagated Mao Zedong's People's Liberation Army Proclamation and Disciplinary Code in Uyghur to the Ili National Army.
+As the Chinese communists turned the tide of the civil war against the Chinese nationalists, Abdukerim moved the Three Districts Economic Commission closer to the CCP.
 In May 1949, he reportedly announced:

 We categorically assert that the success of the People's Liberation Army alone rendered possible the victory of our own movement ...
 Only the victory of the national liberation struggle of the entire Chinese people can lead to the full freedom of the people of Xinjiang; only then will the correct solution of the national question in Xinjiang be reached.

-In the late summer of 1949, after Liu Shaoqi visited Moscow in June and persuaded Soviet leader Joseph Stalin to facilitate the transfer of Xinjiang through political means to the CCP, Deng Liqun arrived in Ghulja on 17 August to establish contact with the ETR leadership.
+In the late summer of 1949, after Liu Shaoqi visited Moscow in June and persuaded Soviet leader Joseph Stalin to facilitate the transfer of Xinjiang through political means to the CCP, Deng Liqun arrived in Ghulja on 17 August to establish contact with the Three Districts leadership.
 Deng met with Abdukerim and Ehmetjan and conveyed Mao's invitation to the political consultative conference in Beiping (Beijing), which the ETR leaders accepted.

 Death

 According to Chinese state sources, Abdukerim and Ehmetjan, along with Ishaq Beg Munonov, Dalelkhan Sugirbayev, and Luo Zhi departed Ghulja for Beiping on 22 August 1949.
 They traveled by car to Almaty and on 23 August 1949 flew to Novosibirsk, where they were delayed by reports of inclement weather.
 The delegation, not wishing to miss the conference in Beiping, reportedly insisted on continuing the journey and departed Novosibirsk on 25 August 1949.
 The plane crashed in poor weather in the Transbaikal region on 26 August 1949 and all aboard perished.
 Abdukerim Abbasov was 28 years old.

-News of the crash reached Ghulja on 3 September 1949 and Saifuddin Azizi led another ETR government delegation to Beiping on 7 September 1949.
+News of the crash reached Ghulja on 3 September 1949 and Seypidin Azizi led another Three Districts government delegation to Beiping on 7 September 1949.
 This delegation flew from Ghulja to Chita and then reached Beiping on 15 September by train via Manzhouli and Shenyang.